DelazJ/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 those changes and repeat the steps above.

-An administrator will merge your contribution after any build errors are corrected, and after you and the administrators are satisfied with your changes.
+An administrator will merge your contribution after any build errors are corrected, and after you and the reviewers are satisfied with your changes.

 5. Delete your merged branch
 ----------------------------